timescale/docs/promscale/installation/prom-migrator.md

 When you have migrated the data into Promscale, you can drop the old data from Prometheus and any other remote storage system.

-When your data migration is complete, you can use TimescaleDB to query Promscale directly using PromQL and SQL.
+When your data migration is complete, you can use Promscale directly to query using PromQL and TimescaleDB to query using SQL.

 <highlight type="important">>
 Promscale does not currently support alerting or recording rules.
 If you need